What a maritime coast licence is for

-You must be qualified to operate a maritime coast station [link to qualifications for a maritime coast licence].
+You must be qualified to operate a maritime coast station.

 The Radiocommunications (Interpretation) Determination 2015 defines the various options for maritime coast licences.

 What you cannot do under this licence

 We do not allow maritime stations to be operated under this licence from private residences, including caravan parks.